finos/legend-studio/README.md

 ## Roadmap

-Visit our [home page](https://legend.finos.org) to know more about the roadmap.
+Visit our [roadmap](https://github.com/finos/legend#roadmap) to know more about the upcoming features.

 ## Contributing